 - manage blood sugar in people with diabetes and may lower the risk of developing type 2 diabetes

-- maintain normal heart rhythms
+- maintain regular heart rhythms

 - reduce symptoms of premenstrual syndrome (PMS)